Robert Gilbert (musician): Life

 But it had been twenty years since Gilbert's early successes and it wasn't just the landscape that had changed, after the war musical tastes changed also.
 Though he worked tirelessly, his later songs could not attain the popularity of his earlier "evergreens".
 During these years, as he had in America, he worked on the serious side of his lifelong writings, creating a long near-epic poem about his wanderings entitled The Organ-Grinder's Odyssey, which some critics, like Hannah Arendt, considered his best work.
-Toward the poem's end the narrator describes the Berlin he had returned to in 1949: bombed-out buildings still covered with ashes and dust, bleak in winter's cold, the actual city not unlike the one he had envisioned in New York City in 1940.
+Toward the poem's end, the narrator describes the Berlin he had returned to in 1949: bombed-out buildings still covered with ashes and dust, bleak in winter's cold, the actual city not unlike the one he had envisioned in New York City in 1940.
 Gilbert's Odyssey ends with an account of the returning dynamism of Germany's Economic Miracle with its author painfully aware that the rising computer generation was leaving him and his peers behind.

 In the 1950s he entered a second marriage and, after the birth of the couple's son, Stefan, Gilbert moved with his new family to Locarno in Switzerland's Tessin region.
-Then in the 1960s he embarked on a successful second career translating American Broadway musicals.
+Then in the 1960s, he embarked on a successful second career translating American Broadway musicals.
 A former close boyhood friend, Frederick (Fritz) Loewe introduced Gilbert to his collaborator, Alan Jay Lerner, and that meeting resulted in a string of major hits – the German translations of Annie Get Your Gun, Hello Dolly, Gigi, My Fair Lady and Man of La Mancha.
-All of these international hit shows are still played in revivals in many theaters throughout German-speaking countries.
+All of these international hit shows are still played in revivals in many theatres throughout German-speaking countries.

 Gilbert died in Locarno, Switzerland, in 1978 at the age of seventy-eight.
 A record of his work with titles of the nearly 400 songs he wrote as well as the five volumes of his poetry, and many personal letters can be found at the Akademie der Künste in Berlin.